Javed Iqbal (admiral)

 He is known for his support for civilian control of the army and opposition to the military takeover of the civilian government in 1999.
 He actively supports anti-corruption activities, and has served as the Vice-Chairman of the Pakistan Tehreek-e-Insaf for this cause.

-Biography
+However, he later resigned amid inter-party conflict, especially with views on former President Musharraf.

+Early life and education

 Javaid Iqbal was born on 31 March 1942 in Jalandhar, Punjab, in British Indian.
 He belongs to a Rajput family.
 After the partition of India in 1947, Iqbal emigrated to Pakistan and settled in Lahore, Punjab.

 After he did his matriculation in 1961 from a local high school in Lahore, Iqbal joined the Pakistan Navy and was directed to join the Pakistan Military Academy.
 He received training at the Royal Naval Academy in England and the Royal Navy as a surface officer.

+Military career

 He was commissioned in 1964 and was appointed in the Pakistan Navy as a Sub-Lieutenant posted at the Executive Branch of the Navy.
 He participated in the Indo-Pakistani War of 1965 as an officer on a surface warship.

 In 1966, he entered the elite Navy Special Service Group and was selected to be trained with the U.S. Navy SEALs in the United States as a frogman, where he learned high-altitude parachuting and scuba diving.
 In 1971, Iqbal served in the western front of the third war with India.

 After the 1971 war, Iqbal attended the National Defence University in Islamabad, where he obtained an MSc. in Strategic Studies.
 He later went to the United States and graduated from the Naval War College.
 Upon returning, he served on the faculty of the Naval War College in Lahore.